Julian-sun/Modelling_health_outcome_indigenous_pop/README.md

 2.     script [process.py](https://github.com/Julian-sun/Modelling_health_outcome_indigenous_pop/blob/main/scripts/process.py "process.py") in directory y is used for pre-formatting downloaded data and concatenating it into a single file;

-3.     script x in folder y selects and formats variables that we need for our work.
+3.     script [process_vars.py](https://github.com/Julian-sun/Modelling_health_outcome_indigenous_pop/blob/main/scripts/process_vars.py "process_vars.py") selects and formats variables that we need for our work.

 The resulting data is stored in the Refined folder of our database.